 If you want to connect with your customers and write copy that will facilitate sales, here are a few ideas to kickstart your creativity:

-- Don’t Keyword-Stuff: If you’ve scratched even the surface of SEO blogs or tutorials, you may be tempted to stuff your copy full of keywords and key phrases.
-Fight that urge and instead, write text that appeals first and foremost to your human audience – your future customers.
+Don’t Keyword-Stuff: If you’ve scratched even the surface of SEO blogs or tutorials, you may be tempted to stuff your copy full of keywords and key phrases.
+Fight that urge and instead, write text that appeals first and foremost to your human audience – your future guests and clients.
 If you write well and produce enough content, your keywords will appear naturally.